The Blog

 Here are a few tips to help you spruce up your wardrobe for less:

 1. Purchase Basic classic pieces.
-Whether you purchase, slacks, skirts, blazers or dresses, remember that classic styles endure for a long time and could be paired with many other items, extending your wardrobe.
+Whether you purchase slacks, skirts, blazers, or dresses, remember that classic styles endure and can be paired with many other items, extending your wardrobe.

 4. Copy it.
-If it is designer clothing you like, you can dress in style without breaking the bank.
+If it is the designer clothing you prefer, you can dress in style without breaking the bank.
 There are online shops that offer copies for much less.
-Try to find low cost versions of designer clothes in department stores or online.
-All you really need is a genuine look-a-like to be in style.
+Try to find low-cost versions of designer clothes in department stores or online.
+All you need is a genuine look-a-like to be in style.

-5. Try before you buy: Even if you are buying fashion for $5.00 as opposed to %100, you still need to ensure a proper fit.
-Often when we buy at bargain prices we are not so concerned about fit because we somehow think that if it doesn’t fit there is no great loss.
-However, a budget shopper should count the cost of buying unwanted clothing that are not the right fit, color and style.
+5. Try before you buy.
+Even if you purchase fashion for $5.00 as opposed to paying $100, you still need to ensure a proper fit.
+Often, when we buy at bargain prices, we are not so concerned about fit because we somehow think that if it doesn’t fit, there is no great loss.
+However, a budget shopper counts the cost of buying unwanted clothing that is not the proper fit, color, and style.

 6. When you can, splurge on a fly pair of shoes and a nice handbag: Let’s face it; nothing polishes up an outfit and heightens the spirits like a great pair of shoes and a nice handbag.